adijunn/Rainbow_ddpg-fork/README.md

 # ddpg.py:
 Equivalent of ddpg_learner.py in openai/baselines repository.
 I don't think anything needs to be changed here for now in terms of compatibility.

+# distributed_train.py:
+Equivalent of ddpg.py in openai/baselines repository.
+I don't think anything needs to be changed here for now either.

 # main.py
 Equivalent of run.py in openai/baselines repository.
 Things to note:
 1. Add a get_env_type method and so that we can use our gym_cloth environment